jli57/pysample/README.md

   * Date and time of the tweet formatted to PST.
   * The JSON MAY contain a [Twitter Media object](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/entities-object#media).
 If it does contain a media object, I'd like to know the TYPE of the media (photo, video etc.)
   * The text of the tweet (watch out for emoji's)
 3. Write the data out to a CSV file called results.csv which contains the information from step 2 in a CSV format (I should be able to load this into Google Sheets and see the list of Tweets extracted).
-Close the file.
+Close the CSV file handle in code.
-4. Open the file, read the data from the CSV file and replace any mention of "superbowl" (any case) with "GreenPark".
+4. Open the CSV file, read the data and replace any mention of "superbowl" (any case) in the Tweet text with "GreenPark".
 5. Write this new data into a file called results.json in JSON format.

+# Delivery

+Once you've completed the assignment, please check your code in on GitHub and send us a link to the repo.

+NB.
+This is the first time we've tried this exercise so we aren't exactly sure how long is reasonable.
+We're estimating around 4 hours to complete.
+If you find it's taking a lot longer, just let us know and share your current code.